AgPipeline/AgPipeline.github.io/transformers/transformers.md

 In addition to providing as simple a solution to writing analysis code as possible, providing a common means of testing the solution can bring confidence that the solution has met the minimum requirements and should work as expected.

-Please refer to the documentation (TBD) for detailed information on this Type.
+Please refer to the [plot-level RGB documentation](https://agpipeline.github.io/transformers/template_rgb_plot) for detailed information on this Type as implemented for RGB data.

 ### Override Entry Point <a name="override" />
-This Type is for the situations where the existing flow of control and Type implementations are sufficient, but can't provide the correct/complete environment the transformer is to be running in.
+This Type is for the situations where the existing flow of control and Type (Environmental, Algorithm, etc.) implementations are sufficient, but can't provide the *completely* correct environment the transformer needs to be running in.
 For example, needing to configure and listen on a message queue before running the rest of the transformer.

 There aren't any specifics behind this Type and the implementation details are up to the developers.